nathancarter/apisandbox/plan.md

-Add support for auto-populating validator functions for things like integers with max and min values.

 Enhance Apply so that for commands that are not the last, it does this:
  * Use `replaceAction` instead of `appendAction`.
  * Remove from the DOM all the stuff after the changed state.